 We can assist you in restoring your place to greater biodiversity, beauty and resilience.

-Basing themselves on Brisbane's Northside, Tali and Jono have worked for over a decade as bush regenerators.
+Basing themselves on Brisbane's Northside, Tali and Jono have worked for nearly two decades as bush regenerators.
 In both a voluntary and paid capacity, they have established, maintained and enhanced sites from the dunes of Bribie to Bayside wetlands, through the myriad of riparian ecosystems of Brisbane, deep in Southside schlerophyll, extensively in the Samford Valley, and further afield in the Brisbane Valley, Southern Downs and New South Wales.

 Since inception in 2015, bushtekniq has facilitated workshops, presentations, school programs and planting events across the community, in schools and at festivals.
 Adopting the slow-growth business model keeps bushtekniq sustainable and contemporary. bushtekniq listens and responds to community need, allowing fresh ideas and direction to develop, much like a tree grows fresh shoots and flowers in tune with its seasonal surroundings.
 Meanwhile, bushtekniq's roots deeply embed in earthly ethic and epic community-based experience.

-As a mother in the community Tali has led classes in the local school garden for several years, recently extending this to the nearby creek for environmental studies, tree plantings and clean-ups.
+As a mother in the community Tali led classes in the local school garden for several years, extending this to the nearby creek for environmental studies, tree plantings and clean-ups.
 From the local creek and neighbourhood to community organisations, gardens and bushcare sites, Tali inputs conscious energy and original creativity to inspire connectedness.
-She has worked for over twenty years with people with disabilities, currently mentoring young adults with intellectual impairments in all aspects of life - including garden time, and in the foundations of bush regeneration.
+She has worked for over twenty years with people with disabilities, mentoring young adults with intellectual impairments in all aspects of life - including garden time, and in the foundations of bush regeneration.

 bushtekniq brings respect, joy and connectedness when restoring the health and balance of the bush.
 Inspired by the earth and its diverse life-forms, they deliberately choose to take their teachings from observation, action, conversation, indigenous frameworks and self-driven research.